acolorado1/Lab1_7711_2023/README.md

 git push -u origin BranchName [e.g.,FirstLast_lab1]
 ```

-To update your local repository
+After I have merged your changes, you will need to update your local repository.

 + go to main branch on your computer
 + pull from remote repository